Section 8 Communities

 - People with disabilities

-- Households with children ages 0-6 for Bringing School Home communities
+- Households with children under the age of six for Bringing School Home communities

 There are a limited number of apartment homes available, if an applicant does not fall into one of the above groups, the chances of receiving an apartment home are limited.